MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/associate-lease-with-fixed-asset.md

 ---
 # required metadata

-title: Associate a lease with a fixed asset
+title: Associate fixed assets with leases
-description: The topic lists the steps for associating an existing fixed asset with a new lease.
+description: The topic explains how to associate an existing fixed asset with a new lease.
 author: moaamer
 manager: Ann Beebe
 ms.date: 08/05/2020